omry/snapdump/README.md

   --conf CONF, -c CONF  Config file name
 ```
 You will need to start by creating a config file, see [config.sample.yml](snapdump/config.sample.yml) for an example.
+in addition, you need password-less ssh root access to your server.
+See [restricted_shell/README.md](restricted_shell/README.md) for details about improving security.

 ## Features
 * Incremental snapshot dump and restore